ironsource-mobile/gdbt/README.md

 *Note:* This repo uses *main* as a default branch.
 Make sure you don't use *master* accidentally.

+### How does it work?

+Here's a flow of GDBT code:

+1. Query GitHub for new GDBT releases.
+If a valid release with a latter version is found, display a message, otherwise skip to the next step.
+2. Read evaluation cache from lock files.
+If lock file hash doesn't match, or `-u` flag was provided, query Prometheus (VictoriaMetrics) and write the new evaluation result to the lock file.
+3. If `loop` option is provided, assign a *resource* for each loop item.
+Otherwise, a single resource is assigned.
+4. For every resource, query Grafana and fetch JSON model of a dashboard (or a folder).
+5. Calculate the difference between the configured and actual state of resources, and make it into a plan.
+6. If the command is `apply` — apply the plan by querying Grafana and sending JSON models of the resources

+### Source code structure

+All source code can be found under `gdbt` directory:

+- **`code`** — configuration and templates parsing
+- **`dynamic`** — implementation of *lookup* and *evaluation* concepts
+- **`errors`** — error handling
+- **`provider`** — provider-specific code which implements provider interface
+- **`resource`** — implementation of Grafana Resource object
+- **`state`** — state and plan calculation related code
+- **`cli.py`** — main program, definition of CLI commands

+### Standards

+GDBT code shall follow OOP patterns.
+You can learn more [here](https://realpython.com/python3-object-oriented-programming/).
+Code style shall be [Black](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
+Code shall be formatted using Black formatter, [isort](https://pycqa.github.io/isort/) and linted with [flake8](https://flake8.pycqa.org/en/latest/#).
+All dependencies shall be managed using [Poetry](https://python-poetry.org/docs).
+GDBT releases shall strictly follow [Semantic Versioning](https://semver.org) scheme.

 ### Prerequisites

 To work on this project you need: